Bridging the skills gap in the Built Environment through fully funded MMC training opportunities

 - Support with apprenticeships and student placements

-- Confidence in safeguarding jobs, reimagining your existing workforce and recruiting sufficiently skilled employees from local pools of talent
+- Confidence in your ability to safeguard jobs, reimagining your existing workforce and recruit skilled employees from local pools of talent

 Workforce For The Future Will Help Your Business: